A Guide to Multi-Storey Car Park Construction

 The most commonly used technology in modern multi storey car parks is ANPR (automatic number plate technology).
 A special camera system detects the number plate of a vehicle as it enters or exits a car park.
 The cameras are equipped to take pictures even at low levels of light and on difficult angles.

 ANPR technology allows 24/7 monitoring of car parks to ensure the facility is not being abused and used either inappropriately or for longer durations than are being declared.
 It provides the car park owner or operator with proof that a vehicle entered and/or exited at a set time allowing them to protect their asset and gain maximum profits.

 According to ANPR manufacturer Parking Eye, Manchester University NHS Foundation Trust, saw a 40% increase in revenues following the installation of the technology.

 ‘Touchless’ payment technologies are in high demand in car parks following the arrival of the Covid-19 pandemic.

-Pay by phone parking has been a common feature on most modern car parks for a few years now with firms such as RingoGo providing cashless payment services via an app or a telephone call.
+Pay by phone parking has been a common feature on most modern car parks for a few years now with firms such as RingoGo and PaybyPhone providing cashless payment services via an app or a telephone call.